VictorRobertProgr/VictorRobertProgr/README.md

 Hello there!
 I'm Victor and I'm new in this wonderful world of programming.
 I'm really interersted in learning programming and in getting a solid base.
 I'm currently learning JavaScript fundamentals.
+Really passionate about this new challenge in my life.
+Open and ready for any suggestion, help, contribution...
 I'm looking to collaborate with who wants to have me as an apprentice.
-I'm reallly opened to any opportunities in this field.
+I'm really opened to any opportunities in this field.

 Cheers!